celiamacrae/Graphit2.0/README.md

 ```

 ```
-Create your own account or log in with this demo account:
+Create your own account or log in with this demo account :
 - email: cody@gmail.com
 - password: 123
 ```